 Mark the sender as junk or spam

 Add the sender to the junk or spam list in the email client.
-This then forwards any emails from this sender to the junk/spam folder, keeping them out of the primary email inbox.
+This forwards emails from this sender to the junk/spam folder, keeping them out of the primary email inbox.

 Delete the email